AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_set.nr).

 And can be added to the `Storage` struct as follows.
-Here adding a set for a custom note, the TransparentNote (useful for public -> private communication).
+Here adding a set for a custom note.

 #include_code storage-set-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust